SteveLocke/LogAssist-Artifacts/README.md

-# LogAssist-Replication-Package
+# LogAssist-Artifacts

 ## Dataset and user study questions
 ---
 The repo contains the log datasets for the paper as well as the user study questions.

-### Datasets used in the paper for replication with questions
+### Datasets used in the paper with questions

 ---

-There are two log datasets in this repo we are making publicly available for replication, and each log dataset file is named as <project name>.log, as well as the user study questions.
+There are two log datasets in this repo we are making publicly available to aid in replication, and each log dataset file is named as <project name>.log, as well as the user study questions.

 The repository contains the following structure: